adhithadias/adhithadias.github.io/_pages/experience.md

     - Technologies: MySQL, Twilio integration, SendGrid integration, Slack integration, Bash shell scripting, Redis, Graylog, Symfony, PHP

 - Sales Demo Data Pumping Tool (Cloud Reports) (Jan 2019 - Jan 2020)
+    - Developed the application from scratch by myself.
+    - The application consisted of a UI automation and a data pumping tool to mock an existing user and pump data as a different user by changing data that needs changing.
+This application was helpful for sales representatives for demo purposes of the Cloud Reports components.
+    - Technologies: JavaScript, NodeJS, Puppeteer, Java, CouchDB

+- UA-REPORTS (Cloud Reports)
+    - Engaged in feature developments in the application mainly in transaction reports section.
+    - Universal Admin Reports is a modern reporting application used to provide comprehensive reports for restaurants using CAKE POS devices.
+Users can view data on sales, payments, transactions, payroll, and taxes and use advanced filtering options to analyze data.
+    - The specialty of the application originates from its ability to handle enormous amounts of data for user accessibility.
+    - Technologies: NodeJS, ExpressJS, ES6, React/Redux, HTML/CSS, Gulp, Webpack, Mocha/Chai, SonarQube, Jenkins, Graylog, Redis, REST, Docker, AWS ECS, AWS S3, Java Spring Web Flux, Wiremock, REST, Jira, GIT, Microservices, SonarQube, Jenkins, Agile.

+---

+### Research Assistant, School of Information Systems (SIS), Singapore Management University (SMU), Singapore
+(June 2017 - Dec 2017)

+- Wi-Fi based Indoor Localization using Distributed Antennas
+    - Worked on finding a localization solution using different Wi-Fi access points using the angle of arrival of the Wi-Fi packets.
+    - Technologies/Hardware/Algorithms: FPGA, GNU Radio, IEEE 802.11 PHY, OFDM, WARP devices, MATLAB, Music and SAGE algorithms

+- Follow My Lead
+    - Video-based indoor navigation system.
+    - Came up with a new algorithm for check-point acquisition from the video streams recorded.
+    - Technologies: Android, AR, Sensor Fusion, OpenCV-based Image Processing

 ----